-Visit the Roman theatre of Aspendos
+Roman Theatre of Aspendos

 As well as being a popular tourist attraction, this ancient amphitheatre also plays host to the internationally acclaimed Aspendos International Opera and Ballet Festival every year.
 It's held in September, and you can expect a truly unique atmosphere unlike anything else you've ever experienced.
 The acoustics are incredible so even if you're sat right at the back you'll hear every note.
 The historical setting and breathtaking performances make this one of the best places in the world to hear opera and watch ballet.

-What's on offer?You can expect a mix of popular and experimental opera, ballet, and classical concerts on the programme.
+You can expect a mix of popular and experimental opera, ballet, and classical concerts on the programme.
 This includes iconic productions like Madame Butterfly, Sleeping Beauty and Swan Lake.
 Whether it's the Moscow State Ballet, Istanbul State Opera and Ballet, or Antalya State Opera and Ballet on stage, every performance is guaranteed to be a breathtaking experience, and the spectacular setting of the theatre makes it even more stunning.

-Where can I get tickets?You can buy tickets for the festival in advance online, and from the theatre's ticket office on the night.
+You can buy tickets for the festival in advance online, and from the theatre's ticket office on the night.
 Tickets are also available from travel agents in Antalya or Side, so pop in and ask if you're interested.
 Ticket prices vary, depending on where and when you buy them, but they're usually pretty good value for an evening of world-class music.

 There are lots of tours available that will take you from Antalya or Side to the theatre.
 Alternatively, you can take public transport; just hop aboard a city bus to Serik and transfer to Aspendos from there.
 Or you could book yourself a private taxi if it's more convenient for you.